 Meaning and History

 Stephen A. Schwarzman and Peter G. Peterson named the company Blackstone as a tribute to their names.
-The first half of the name comes from the word “Schwarz,” which means “black” in German to English.
+The first half of the name comes from the word “Schwarz,” which means “black” in German.
 The second half was inspired by the word “Peter,” which translates from Greek as “stone.”
-The designers sought to represent these elements in a minimalistic logo with black and white letters to create a recognizable brand.
+To create a recognizable brand, the designers sought to represent these elements in a minimalistic logo with black and white letters.
 The understated style conveys elegance, professionalism, and seriousness – qualities important for a company offering investment services.

 What is Blackstone?

 Blackstone is a New York-based company specializing in investment management.
 It also provides other financial services, including insurance and lending.
-The company’s business covers investments in commercial real estate, industrial, telecommunications, healthcare, entertainment, and more.
+The company’s business covers commercial real estate, industrial, telecommunications, healthcare, entertainment, and more investments.
 The company was founded by Stephen A. Schwartzman and Peter G. Peterson in 1985.

 1985 – 2011

 The logo originally contained the full name of the company, “The Blackstone Group.”
 The central word is colored white and placed within a large black rectangle resembling a solid block.
-This geometric shape is obviously a reference to the word “stone.”
-The words on either side, in contrast, are black and placed on a white background.
+This geometric shape is a reference to the word “stone.”
+In contrast, the words on either side are black and placed on a white background.
 All parts of the inscription are in a single font: a contrasting serif font with thin elongated serifs.

 2011 – today